skumarvr/CQRS-Mediatr/readme.md

-# hipages Tech Challenge
+Tech Challenge

 ## The Task

-Your task is to create a lead management UI for a tradie.
-This should be presented as a single page application (SPA) using a modern JS framework of your choice, backed by .Net Core Web API and using database of your choice (SQL or NoSQL).
+Task is to create a single page application (SPA) using Angular9, .Net Core Web API, EF Core 6 and MySQL.

 ## Solution

-Implemented the Invited and the Accepted tab.
+Implemented two tabs, Invited and the Accepted.
 Invited tab displays all leads in the new status.
 Accepted tab displays all leads in the accepted status.

 ### Features implemented
-1. If the Price is higher than $500, then 10% discount needs to be applied to the price.
-2. After accepting the lead email notification is sent to sales (sales@techtest.com).
-Actual email is not sent, I just log the event in the email handler class
-3. CQRS using MediatR.
+1. CQRS using MediatR.
 Simpler implementation using a single database as the command sink and the query sink.
-4. Following DDD principles for business logic (Domain Driven Design)
+2. Following DDD principles for business logic (Domain Driven Design)

 ### Design